-Well, there is one human whom God fully approves.
-Jesus, who was with God from the beginning, sent from God into the human race, and in the face of all the pressures and temptations like the rest of us have faced, came out spotless.
-Not the kind of “spotless” we might associate with self-righteous or holier than thou; but from every conceivable angle, Jesus was the human in full, the perfect expression of what the Creator intended when he set about making man and woman.
+Well, there is one human who hasn’t failed so with God, whom God fully approves.
+(OK… though He is 100% human, there’s more to be said!)
+Jesus, the Eternal Son who was with God the Father from the beginning, sent from God into the human race, and in the face of all the pressures and temptations like the rest of us have faced, came out spotless.
+Take heed how you hear that word: Not the kind of “spotless” we might associate with self-righteous or holier than thou; but from every conceivable angle, Jesus was the human in full, the perfect expression of what the Creator intended when he set about making man and woman.

-We know that God fully approved Jesus because he brought him back up out of the grave, as certain eyewitnesses attested.
-More than that, and what no eyewitness could have seen: God has done with Jesus what he intended to do with man when he first made him.
-He has placed this Man at his right hand over every rule and power in heaven and earth.
+We know that God fully approved of Jesus because, after he died, God brought him back up out of the grave, as certain eyewitnesses attested.
+But more than that, and what no eyewitness could have seen: God has done with Jesus what he intended to do with Man when he first made him.
+He has placed this Man at his right hand over the rest of the creation, over every rule and power in heaven and earth.
 So Jesus is Lord.
-Lord over angels and demons and nations and all earthly powers that aren’t the state (including Google and that vague combination of moods and ideas we call ‘zeitgeist’).
+Lord over angels and demons and nations, and all earthly powers that aren’t the state (including Google and that vague combination of moods and ideas we call ‘zeitgeist’).
 Lord over everything.
-That’s already good news, knowing that there is someone over everything everywhere everytime, who is perfectly just and wise and resourceful, and backed by Almighty God.
+So, that’s already good news, to learn that there’s someone over everything everywhere every time, Someone who is perfectly just and wise and resourceful, and backed by Almighty God.

-And the good news isn’t over.
-While noting that God raised Jesus from the dead because he fully endorses him as a human being, we can’t skip over the fact that he was indeed dead.
-Why would God allow that to happen to someone he loves?
 Answer: Jesus is the Christ, the King who acts in behalf and in the stead of his people.
-In his death Jesus took upon himself the punishment for man’s deceit and anger and shallowness and mismanagement… and the disregard for God that lay behind all of this.
-He willingly offered himself as atonement for all of that.
+In his death Jesus took upon himself the punishment for humanity’s deceit and anger and shallowness and mismanagement… and the disregard for God that lay behind all of this.
+He willingly offered himself as atonement.
 And paid for all sins of every one of his people.
-For the sins repeated a thousand times, for all wrong that was done, and all duties left undone, for the millions of small unjust slights that are done ignorantly or unconsciously.
-Every sin fully paid for.
-Forgiven.
-Every one.
+For the sins we’ve repeated a thousand times and keep promising to stop, for all wrong that was done, and all duties left undone, for the millions of small unjust slights that are rendered ignorantly or unconsciously… or with frosty calculation.